Zeffuro/fakegaming-bot/ENVIRONMENT.md

 - In Docker/Compose/Kubernetes, only map the port when you need external probing.
 Prefer sidecar/local-network probes when possible.

 Docker note:
 - To access the bot health endpoints from outside the container, set BOT_HEALTH_PORT and BOT_HEALTH_HOST=0.0.0.0, and expose/map the port in your runtime environment (Compose/Kubernetes).
-The production docker-compose currently does not publish the bot health port; map it if needed for your monitoring.
+The production docker-compose currently does not publish the bot health port; map it if needed.

 ---

+## Secrets hygiene & CI guard

+To prevent accidental secret leaks and ensure consistent `.env` formatting:

+- `.gitignore` blocks all `.env` variants by default via `**/.env*` and explicitly allows `!**/.env.example`.
+- A CI guard script detects tracked `.env` files and warns about quoted values:
+  - Run locally or in CI: `pnpm run ci:check-env`
+  - Fails if any `.env*` (non-example) file is tracked by git.
+  - Prints non-fatal warnings if it detects values wrapped in quotes (preferred style is unquoted in dotenv files).

+Rotation steps when a secret is exposed:
+- Immediately rotate the following (as applicable):
+  - DISCORD_BOT_TOKEN, TWITCH_CLIENT_SECRET, YOUTUBE_API_KEY, RIOT_* keys, OPENWEATHER_API_KEY, POSTGRES_PASSWORD
+- Update DATABASE_URL and any service configs using the rotated secret.
+- Redeploy services; verify they start cleanly.
+- Purge any tracked `.env` files from git history (git rm --cached) and force-push if necessary; consider GitHub secret scanning.
+- Document the rotation in your ops notes and ensure CI/CD secrets are updated.